christopherwheeler/R_course_project/R_course_github.md

     ##
     ##

+Below are some steps I used to tidy the raw data frame.

 ``` r
 # from the summary, it appears that all of the actual chem data is in string format, so we need to convert to numeric
 kgw[,11:ncol(kgw)]<- lapply(kgw[,11:ncol(kgw)], as.numeric)